vSanjeev/whiz/README.md

 # whiz
 [Artificial Neural Networks](http://en.wikipedia.org/wiki/Artificial_neural_network) are used to predict results based on patterns.
 One such library is `whiz`.

+# Caution
+It is highly recommended that you install (or update) to the latest version `(0.1.3)`, as there is big bug fix in the training method.
+Thanks!

 ## Usage
 This library can only be used as node package.

 `npm install whiz`

 You could choose to use this package with either [node.js](https://nodejs.org/) or [io.js](https://iojs.org).